AlaskaBlake/CS372DiscordBot/README.md

 - Roulette: Give a number under 25 and see who wins russian roulette in that many rounds, you or the bot.
 - Guess: Guess a number, and give the range.
 Win if the random number from that range is the same as guess.
-- Character: Generate a random D&D character for given name
+- Character: Generate a random D&D character for given name.

 # Image Generator

-- Cat: Generate cat images
+- Cat: Generate cat images.
-- Dog: Generate dog images
+- Dog: Generate dog images.
-- Random: Generate random animal images
+- Random: Generate random animal images.

 # Music

 - Join: Joins the channel that the user in.
-- Leave: Leaves the channel that the bot is in
+- Leave: Leaves the channel that the bot is in.
 - Play: When given a youtube url, it will play the sound that is in the video.
 (Bot must be in the channel that the user is in for the command to work.)